 OMAN, John Campbell.
 Calcutta 1841 — 31.5.1911.
-British Indologist and Scholar of Religion.
+British Indologist and Scholar of Religion in India.
 Son of John O., a planter, and Maria Eweler.
 In 1866-77 in Indian Public Works Department.
 In 1877-97 Professor at Government College in Lahore, then retired.
 In 1898-99 Principal of Khalsa College in Amritsar.
-Married 1866 with Ellen Agnes Hodges, one son and one daughter.
+LL.D.
+Amateur photographer.
+Married 1866 Ellen Agnes Hodges, one son and one daughter.

 Sources: Who Was Who 1897–1915; not in Buckland.